towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 You can choose a move while asleep, and the move is used upon waking up.
 Sleep starts with a counter of at least 2 in order to maintain the accuracy of sleep effect moves.
 Rest now sets the sleep counter to 3 in order to preserve its lose-2-turns penalty.
-These changes help to remove the "infinite combo" that could by done by high-speed users of sleep moves.
+These changes help to remove the "infinite combo" that could be done by high-speed users of sleep moves.
 Overall, the only loss is that sleep has a maximum possible lost-turn number of 6 instead of 7.

 **Trapping Moves**